N.Y. to deny Promontory Financial access to confidential bank data

 The ban will immediately impact work Promontory is doing for Bank of Tokyo-Mitsubishi UFJ Ltd, according to a source familiar with the situation, as a waiver allowing access to that bank’s confidential information will not be approved.

-A spokesman for Bank of Tokyo-Mitsubishi declined to comment, as did a spokeswoman for Standard Chartered.
+A spokesman for Promontory had no immediate comment.
+Nor did a spokesman for Bank of Tokyo-Mitsubishi.
+A spokeswoman for Standard Chartered declined to comment.

-Promontory said in a statement that it would defend itself against “regulatory overreach” by going to court.